Charles E. Dudley: U.S. Senator

 Dudley was an unsuccessful candidate for the United States House of Representatives in 1828.
 When Van Buren resigned his seat in the United States Senate to become Governor of New York in 1829, Dudley was elected to fill the vacancy.

 Dudley took his seat on January 15, 1829, and remained in office until the end of his term on March 3, 1833.
 He was an early example of the businessman in the Senate, where he played an inconspicuous role, but loyally supported the Jackson administration.

 Later life

 Dudley retired at the end of his term and spent the rest of his life in Albany, retaining his interest in politics as Jackson, Van Buren and others worked to form the Democratic Party after the Democratic-Republicans split in 1824, depending on which presidential candidate they supported.

 Personal life

 Dudley married Blandina Bleecker (1783–1863), a member of a prominent Albany family.
 Blandina was a daughter of Rutger Bleecker (a grandson of mayor Rutger Jansen Bleecker) and Catharine (née Elmendorf) Bleecker.

 Dudley died in Albany on January 23, 1841.
 He was buried at Albany Rural Cemetery.

 Legacy

 Dudley was an amateur astronomer.
-In 1856, his widow provided funds for an observatory in Albany, which was named for her husband.
+In 1856, his widow provided funds for an observatory in Albany, the Dudley Observatory, which was named for her husband.